JTS is a not for profit, fair trade organisation set up to facilitate the import and distribution of fairly traded products to the UK.

 After this was successfully completed the kids where then able to market and sell the rice.
 The school enjoyed great engagement from the community with business leaders offering to come in and speak to the kids about how to increase their sales acumen.
 In this context, the 90kg challenge was a valuable teaching tool for how businesses are able to make a positive impact on solving global problems.

-Five Lanes Primary School
+Gourock Primary School